qubole/spark-acid/README.md

 ## Contributing

+1. You can join the group for queries and discussions by sending email to: spark-acid+subscribe@googlegroups.com On subscribing, you will be sent email to confirm joining the group.

-1. We use [Github Issues](https://github.com/qubole/spark-acid/issues) to track issues.
+2. We use [Github Issues](https://github.com/qubole/spark-acid/issues) to track issues.
    Please feel free to open an issue for any queries, bugs and feature requests.

-2. Pull Request can be raised against any open issues and are most welcome.
+3. Pull Request can be raised against any open issues and are most welcome.
    Processes or guidelines for the same is not formal currently.

 ## Reporting bugs or feature requests

 Please use the github issues for the acid-ds project to report issues or raise feature requests.
+You can also join this group to discuss them: spark-acid+subscribe@googlegroups.com